ArmandJ77-zz/iNomNomMenuAPI/README.md

 - Nunit for testing

 ## Solution
-- Tests
+Tests
-  -- Integration tests (Class Library)
+- Integration tests (Class Library)
-  Used to house all the integration tests and the boilerplate required -- Test Objects
+  Used to house all the integration tests and the boilerplate required
+- Test Objects
   Contains the object mothers and builders user by the Integration Tests
 - iNomNomAPI
 Contains the project setup and controllers